 Natural gas futures jumped to the highest price in almost six weeks after a government report showed a bigger-than-expected U.S. inventory decline.

 Gas rose 1.7 percent after the Energy Information Administration said stockpiles fell 148 billion cubic feet last week to 3.168 trillion.
 Analyst estimates compiled by Bloomberg showed a decrease of 139 billion.
-Supplies were 4.4 percent below year-earlier levels, the widest deficit (DOENTUYP) in 17 months.
+Supplies were 4.4 percent below year-earlier levels, the widest deficit (DOENTUYP:US) in 17 months.
 Frigid Northeast and Midwest weather may boost demand next week.

 “It’s a supportive report,” said Stephen Schork, president of Schork Group Inc., a consulting group in Villanova, Pennsylvania.
 “The current weather and weather forecasts for key gas-consuming areas for the weeks ahead are supportive of prices.”